 Waveform This allows you to set the smooth print function.
 The smooth print function allows you to print smoother waveforms.
 However, the printing speed decreases accordingly.
-Logging The data specing interval also must be set
+The data making interval also must be get

 Logging The data spacing interval also must be set.